berselius/SpectralBTE/README.md

 * `beta` - parameter for inelastic collisions.
 Set to 1 for the usual/elastic case
 * `lambda` - exponent on the relative velocity in the scattering kernel.
 Set to `-3` for Coulomb.
 * `L_v` - Nondimensional semi-length of velocity domain.

+###  Productivity Logging

+* To setup this up, simply go into productivity_logging and run setup.sh (./setup.sh)
+* This will ask you if you want to record a log when you commit.
+If you worked on something relating to parallalization then record a log, otherwise just ignore.